What are the disadvantages of recycling?

 I’m an avid recycler.
 I’ll ensure all plastic bottles are thoroughly scrubbed and placed in the correct recycling bin.
 But is this enough?
-Recently, I’ve been contemplating the downsides and disadvantages of recycling.
+Recently, I’ve been contemplating the disadvantages of recycling.

 Is it an eco-friendly way to reduce waste and greenhouse gas emissions?
 It does have environmental benefits.
 Less waste is sent to landfills and incinerators.
 It also conserves energy by diminishing the need for new raw materials.